 Stop to view the impressive Column of Marcus Aurelius in Piazza Colonna.
 You will find the detail on the relief amazing.
 Even more interesting, the column is actually hollow, and people would climb to the top in times past!
 Just thinking about that gives me an attack of claustrophobia.

 Or pop over to the Piazza Mattei, just a two-minute walk from the Piazza Venezia, to view the Turtle Fountain.
 Bernini inserted the four turtles in place of the dolphins envisioned by the original creator of the fountain, more than 100 years after the fountain was created!

 Near the Pantheon, you will find the Elephant and Obelisk statue designed by Bernini, in the Piazza della Minerva.
 The obelisk was actually excavated in the cloister of the church of Santa Maria sopra Minerva that presides over the square.
 A lovely little bit of history, and one of the many smaller treasures of Rome!

-#24 Walk the Ponte Sant’Angelo at night
+#25 Walk the Ponte Sant’Angelo at night

 My favorite night walk memory from Rome is viewing the lit dome of the Basilica di San Pietro from the Ponte Sant’Angelo.
 When I think about our visit to the Eternal City, that’s the first image that comes to mind.

 Two of the angels were sculpted by Bernini and his son, although the ones on the bridge are copies.
 You can see the originals at the church of Sant’Andrea delle Fratte.
 Each of the angels is shown holding something: a column, a cross, a crown of thorns, and so on.

 Castel Sant’Angelo looks gorgeous lit up as well, glowing gold against the night sky.
 Although you will find the bridge quieter at night than by day, you will still see lots of people enjoying the walk.

-#25 Walk the ancient Appian Way
+#26 Walk (or Bike) the ancient Appian Way

-Walking part of the via Appia Antica, one of the world’s oldest highways, should definitely be on your list of the best things to do in Rome.
+Walking at least part of the Via Appia Antica, one of the world’s oldest highways, should definitely be on your list of the best things to do in Rome.

 You can take the bus to see the Appian Way: bus 118 travels a good section of the Appian Way and stops at the Colosseum on all days except Sundays, when you can take it from the Circus Maximus stop.
 It runs about every 20 minutes.

 Getting around in Rome